Skip to content

 The food was our main lure to Bologna and it did not disappoint.
 If you only have a couple of days in Bologna, the one thing you need to do is eat, eat, and eat some more!

-The Emilia-Romagna region is known for producing some of the most famous Italian products in the world.
+The Emilia-Romagna region is known for producing some of the best Italian food in the world.
 Parma ham, parmesan cheese, balsamic vinegar, and mortadella are just a few.
 You can even take day trips to Modena and Parma to see how these products are made and stored!

 So what foods should you try while you’re in Bologna?
 Here are just a few of the many fabulous dishes.